goel-deepesh/Movie-Ratings-Data-Analysis/README.md

-# Movie-Ratings-Data-Analysis
+# Movie-Ratings-Statistical-Analysis
-Explored movie ratings data using non-parametric hypothesis tests to analyze variations by popularity, release era, viewer demographics (e.g., gender, social vs. solo viewing), and franchise consistency.
-Included effect size calculations and bootstrap confidence intervals for robust, ordinal data analysis.
+Performed in-depth analysis of real movie ratings data, exploring how ratings vary by factors like popularity, release era, gender, social vs. solo viewing preferences, and consistency in franchise quality.
+Performed hypothesis tests suitable for ordinal categorical data, supplemented by effect size calculations and bootstrap confidence intervals for robust conclusions.